 Chronic Fatigue and Sleep Problems

-Chronic fatigue and sleep problems are common after transplant.
-You may need to adjust your activities and lifestyle for awhile.
+Chronic fatigue and sleep problems are common after transplant and can interfere with daily activities.

 Printer-friendly version